-The diesel engine industry in China is highly competitive.
-We expect competition to intensify as a result of:
+The diesel engine industry in China is highly competitive, with several factors contributing to this competitive landscape:

-- improvement in competitors' products; - increased production capacity of competitors; - increased utilization of idle capacity by competitors; - price competition; - increased emphasis on new-energy vehicles; and - consolidations in the diesel engine industry.
+- improvement in competitors' products; - increased production capacity of competitors; - increased utilization of idle capacity by competitors; - price competition; - · increased emphasis on new-energy vehicles; and - consolidations in the diesel engine industry.

-We believe that there has been excess capacity in the diesel engine industry in the past, from time to time resulting from fluctuations in market demand.
-For example, market demand fluctuated between 2010 and 2017 as a result of, among other things, stimulus measures in China to counter the effects of the 2008 global financial crisis, investment in capacity expansion by our competitors, the phasing out of incentives in China for car purchases, the introduction of policies to restrict automotive growth in Beijing and other major cities, pre-buying of commercial vehicles prior to the implementation of new emission standards in China and incentives to encourage purchases of electric-powered vehicles.
-Any excess capacity or decrease in demand in the diesel engine industry in the future could lead to a decrease in prices in the diesel engine market and as we and our competitors compete through lower prices, this could adversely impact our revenues, margins and overall profitability.
+We believe that the excess capacity in the diesel engine industry has arisen from time to time, due to fluctuations in market demand.
+Any excess capacity or decrease in demand in the diesel engine industry could lead to a decrease in prices of diesel engines and as we and our competitors compete through lower prices, this could adversely impact our revenues, margins and overall profitability.
 Furthermore, if restrictions and tariffs on the import of motor vehicles and motor vehicle parts into China are reduced, competition could increase significantly.
 An increase in competition as a result of these various factors operating singly or together may adversely affect our financial condition, results of operations, business or prospects as a result of lower gross margins, higher fixed costs or decreasing market share.

-Our long-term business prospects will depend largely upon our ability to develop and introduce new or improved products in response to market demands at competitive prices.
+Our long-term business prospects will depend largely upon our ability to develop and introduce new and improved products in response to market demands at competitive prices.
 Our competitors in the diesel engine markets may be able to introduce new or improved engine models that are more favorably received by customers.
-Competition in the end-user markets may also lead to technological improvements and advances that render our current products obsolete at an earlier than expected date, in which case we may have to depreciate or impair our production equipment more rapidly than planned.
+Competition in the end-user markets could also lead to technological improvements and advances that render our current products obsolete at an earlier than expected date, in which case we may have to depreciate or impair our production equipment more rapidly than planned.
 Failure to introduce or delays in the introduction of new or improved products at competitive prices could have a material adverse effect on our financial condition, results of operations, business or prospects.

-In addition, any consolidations or alliances in our industry may result in more competition for us from the resulting larger companies.
+In addition, any consolidations or alliances in our industry may result in higher competition for us from the resulting larger companies.
 Concentration within our industry, or other potential moves by our competitors, could improve their competitive position and market share and may exert further pricing pressure on us.
 Any consolidation or alliances in our industry involving our key suppliers or customers may adversely affect our existing relationships and arrangements with them.
 The loss of one or more of our key suppliers or customers due to consolidation in our industry or otherwise could have a material adverse effect on our business, financial condition and results of operations.